Trend-Aware Multi-Task Learning for Short-Term Energy Forecasting: CaReTS Models

 \subsection{CaReTS4}

 CaReTS4 adopts architecture (b) and represents a sequential dual-stream approach, where the trend prediction stage precedes and conditions the deviation estimation stage.
 For each forecast step $k$, the model outputs the trend probability $p^{(k)}$ using a softmax-based classifier (similar to the trend branch of CaReTS1 and CaReTS2).
 Then, the predicted trend probabilities are concatenated with the temporal feature vector $\mathbf{h} \in \mathbb{R}^d$ extracted by the encoder, i.e., $ \mathbf{h}' = \big[ \mathbf{h}, \, \mathbf{p} \big]$.
 This operation allows the subsequent regression branch to condition its deviation estimation on the predicted trend context.
+Compared with the parallel design, where trend and deviation are inferred independently from shared temporal features, the sequential design assumes that directional information can serve as an additional explanatory signal for magnitude estimation.
+This strategy may be preferable when the magnitude of future change depends strongly on the predicted direction, such as during abrupt upward or downward movements.
 Using the fused feature vector $\mathbf{h}'$ as input, the model predicts a single signed deviation $\hat{\boldsymbol{\delta}}$, which may be positive or negative.
 This design differs fundamentally from CaReTS1--CaReTS3, where deviations were constrained to be non-negative and combined with a separate trend sign.

 The final forecast is obtained as:

 In contrast to earlier variants, CaReTS4 does not include a separate deviation loss $L_{\mathrm{de}}$.
 Instead, the training jointly optimizes two objectives: